Android 17: Everything We Know About Google's Latest OS Update

 Lock screen widgets screen on Pixel smartphones

-As of writing this, users can add three widgets per page, and there's no limit on the number of pages.
+Users can add three widgets per page, and there's no limit on the number of pages.
 However, the widgets cannot be resized width-wise, and the UI elements in the edit menu overlap in some cases.
-We expect Google to fix all the annoyances and roll out Lock Screen Widgets to Pixels starting from Android 17.

 Multitasking Bubbles